Albert Memorial Clock, Belfast: History

-In 1865 a competition for the design of a memorial to Queen Victoria's late Prince Consort, Prince Albert, was won by W. J. Barre, who had earlier designed Belfast's Ulster Hall.
+In 1865 a competition for the design of a memorial to Queen Victoria's late Prince consort, Prince Albert, was won by W. J. Barre, who had earlier designed Belfast's Ulster Hall.
 Initially Barre was not awarded his prize and the contract was secretly given to Lanyon, Lynn, and Lanyon, who had come second.
 Following public outcry the contract was eventually awarded to Barre.
 The construction cost of £2,500 (2011: £) was raised by public subscription.

 The sandstone memorial was constructed between 1865 and 1869 by Fitzpatrick Brothers builders and stands 113 feet tall in a mix of French and Italian Gothic styles.
 The base of the tower features flying buttresses with heraldic lions.
-A statue of the Prince in the robes of a Knight of the Garter stands on the western side of the tower and was sculpted by SF Lynn.
+A statue of the Prince in the robes of a Knight of the Garter stands on the western side of the tower and is sculpted by SF Lynn.
 A two tonne bell is housed in the tower and the clock was made by Francis Moore of High Street, Belfast.

 As a result of being built on wooden piles on marshy, reclaimed land around the River Farset, the top of the tower leans four feet off the perpendicular.
 Due to this movement, some ornamental work on the belfry was removed in 1924 along with a stone canopy over the statue of the Prince.
 This gave rise to the expression that the tower “has the time and the inclination.”

 Being situated close to the docks, the tower was once infamous for being frequented by prostitutes plying their trade with visiting sailors.
 However, in recent years regeneration has turned the surrounding Queen's Square and Custom's House Square into attractive, modern public spaces with trees, fountains and sculptures.

 The clock was damaged in a Provisional Irish Republican Army bomb explosion outside nearby River House in High Street on 6 January 1992.